Hong Kong–United States relations: Economic relations

 Intellectual property rights (IPR) protection had improved substantially in recent years and the introduction of effective new legislation to control illicit production and improved enforcement had now made Hong Kong a regional model for effective IPR protection.
 However, online piracy has not been effectively addressed with current copyright laws.

 With the signing of the Hong Kong Autonomy Act in 2020, United States customs requires goods imported from Hong Kong to use the "Made in China" label instead of "Made in Hong Kong".
 Hong Kong's commerce secretary Edward Yau condemned these measures by the U.S. He asked, “How could a Hong Kong-made product be labelled as a product as made in some other place?” and stated that the rules "doesn't comply with WTO rules... over the origin of products".
 Yau expressed concerns of Hong Kong's future as a separate customs territory and international trading centre and denounced the U.S. for undermining the integrity of Hong Kong.

+Hong Kong Chief Secretary Eric Chan said on February 4, 2025, that Hong Kong will complain to the World Trade Organization about recent US tariffs imposed on the city.
+In April the Trump Administration implemented a 90-day pause on tariffs for Hong Kong.
+The United States has been negotiating Hong Kong tariffs with mainland China.